Alex Kirilloff Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.84 team ERA that ranks sixth across all league pitching staffs.
+- The Mariners have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- Mariners pitchers combine to allow 109 home runs (1.1 per game), the 10th-fewest in baseball.
+- Mariners pitchers combine to surrender 109 home runs (1.1 per game), the seventh-fewest in the league.

+- Kirby (9-8 with a 3.23 ERA and 103 strikeouts in 119 2/3 innings pitched) tries for his 10th victory when he gets the start for the Mariners, his 20th of the season.

-- The right-hander's last appearance came on Thursday against the Minnesota Twins, when he went six innings, surrendering three earned runs while giving up six hits.
+- His last appearance came on Thursday against the Minnesota Twins, when the right-hander tossed seven scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.